 Both Commissioners are currently maintaining an under-borrowed position.
-This means that the capital borrowing need (the Capital Financing Requirement) has not been fully funded with loan debt as cash supporting the Commissioners reserves, balances and cash flow has been used as a temporary measure.
-Warwickshire as at 31st March 2016 will have £6.0m of internal borrowing and West Mercia £22.2m.
+This means that the capital borrowing need (the Capital Financing Requirement) has not been fully funded with loan debt as cash supporting the Commissioners' reserves, balances and cash flow has been used as a temporary measure.
+Warwickshire as at 31st March 2018 will have £11.9m of internal borrowing and West Mercia £27.5m.
 This strategy is prudent as investment returns are low and counterparty risk is high.
-Against this background and the risks within the economic forecast, caution will be adopted with the 2017/18 treasury operations.
-From 2017/18 onwards the Commissioners intend to fund a significant proportion of the capital programme from reserves, reducing the need for long term borrowing and minimising future capital financing costs.
-The Treasury Team will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.
-Any decisions will be reported to the Commissioners at the earliest available opportunity.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2018/19 treasury operations.
+From 2018/19 onwards as the revenue reserves are used, there will be a need for the Commissioners to borrow funds to "externalise" previous internal borrowing, as well as to fund the future capital programme.
+Increased capital financing costs have been built into the revenue budget to take account of this position.
+The Treasury Team will carefully monitor interest rates in financial markets and the cashflow requirements of both Commissioners and adopt a pragmatic approach to changing circumstances.
+Any borrowing decisions required will be reported to the Commissioners at the earliest available opportunity.

-Warwickshire currently holds £14.9 million of loans.
-The balance sheet forecast in table 5.1 shows that there is a borrowing requirement for 2017/18 of £4.5m.
+Warwickshire currently holds £14.0 million of loans.
+The balance sheet forecast in table 5.1 shows that there is a borrowing requirement for 2018/19 of £4.0m.
 The Commissioner may however borrow to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £40m.

 West Mercia currently holds £10.0 million of loans.
-The balance sheet forecast in table 5.2 shows that there is a borrowing requirement for 2017/18 of £14.2m.
+The balance sheet forecast in table 5.2 shows that there is a borrowing requirement for 2018/19 of £7.4m.
 The Commissioner may however borrow to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £60m.
+The Commissioner may also need to borrow to "externalise" some internal borrowing that has built up over previous years.
+It is expected that revenue reserves of £14m will be used in 2018/19 which will have an impact on cashflow.
+The exact timing of the borrowing and the length of borrowing required will depend on the timing of cash outflows and the revenue outturn position.

 - 6.3 The Commissioners' chief objective when borrowing money will always be to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
-The flexibility to renegotiate loans should the Commissioners' long-term plans change is a secondary objective. - Given the significant cuts to public expenditure and in particular to local government funding, each Commissioner's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
+The flexibility to renegotiate loans should the Commissioners' long-term plans change is a secondary objective. - Given the significant cuts to public expenditure, though these have been mitigated in part by increasing flexibility in on Council Tax for 2018/19 and 2019/20.
+Each Commissioner's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
 With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.